Run your dishwasher when the sun shines: dynamic power pricing grows

 The two-year-old company, whose UK market share is about 1 percent, has limited the experimental tariff to 500 of its more than 200,000 residential customers.
 “We hit that limit quickly and are now assessing the impact before expanding further, which we expect to do next year,” CEO Greg Jackson said.

-Octopus told Reuters it was working with electronics companies including Samsung to allow its software to communicate with smart household appliances so that they can switch on automatically at the cheapest time.
+Octopus told Reuters it was working with electronics companies including Samsung (005930.KS) to allow its software to communicate with smart household appliances so that they can switch on automatically at the cheapest time.

 The company said a family on its Agile tariff could have saved 210 pounds ($275) over the last 12 months compared with average British fixed-rate prices.